scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Hyperopt [Hyperopt]_ provides algorithms and software infrastructure for carrying out hyperparameter optimization for machine learning algorithms.
 Hyperopt provides an optimization interface that distinguishes a *configuration space* and an *evaluation function* that assigns real-valued
 *loss values* to points within the configuration space.
-Unlike the fmin interface in SciPy or Matlab, Hyperopt's fmin interface requires users to specify the configuration space as a probability distribution.
+Unlike the standard minimization interfaces provided by scientific programming libraries, Hyperopt's ``fmin`` interface requires users to specify the configuration space as a probability distribution.
 Specifying a probability distribution rather than just bounds and hard constraints allows domain experts to encode more of their intuitions regarding which values are plausible for various hyperparameters.
-Like SciPy's new fmin interface, Hyperopt makes the SMBO algorithm itself an interchangeable component, so it is easy for a user to search a specific space using any of the provided SMBO implementations.
-Currently just two algorithms are provided -- random search and Tree-of-Parzen-Estimators (TPE) algorithm introduced in [BBBK11]_ -- but more algorithms are planned: [SMAC]_, [ROAR]_, and Gaussian-process-based ones such as [Brochu10]_ and [SLA13]_.
+Like SciPy's ``optimize.minimize`` interface, Hyperopt makes the SMBO algorithm itself an interchangeable component so that any search algorithm can be applied to any search problem.
+Currently two algorithms are provided -- random search and Tree-of-Parzen-Estimators (TPE) algorithm introduced in [BBBK11]_ -- and more algorithms are planned (including simulated annealing, [SMAC]_, and Gaussian-process-based [SLA13]_).

 We are motivated to make hyperparameter optimization more reliable for four reasons: